Ending your J-1 Program

 This is an accordion element with a series of buttons that open and close related content panels.

-1) Professor Category J-1s and their J-2 dependents
+1) Professor Category J-1s and your J-2 dependents

-2) Research Scholar Category J-1s and their J-2 dependents
+2) Research Scholar Category J-1s and your J-2 dependents

-On the day a Professor or Research Scholar J-1 program is completed or terminated in SEVIS, the 24 month bar on repeat participation begins from that date.
-Before the individual can have another J-1 Research or Professor Category program in the U.S. with any sponsor, they must wait the 24 months.
+On the day your professor or research scholar J-1 program is completed, the 24 month bar on repeat participation starts.
+Before you can have another J-1 Research Scholar or Professor program in the U.S. with any sponsor, you must wait the 24 months.
+You can remain in the U.S. but you must be in another status.

 Are the 24 months required to be spent in my home country or outside the U.S.?

-No. You do not have to be in your home country or outside the U.S. for 24 months.
-You may be in the U.S. in other immigration status such as F-1, B-1/B-2 or ESTA, or other J-1 categories such as J-1 Student or J-1 Short Term Scholar.
-This is not a complete list of statuses you may be able to use.
+No. You do not have to be in your home country or outside the U.S. to fulfill this requirement.
+You may be in the U.S. in another immigration status such as an F-1 or other J-1 categories such as J-1 Student or J-1 Short Term Scholar.

 Can I Waive This Rule?